-I recommend looking for one that’s double-sided.
+There are basic reflectors on the market that are very inexpensive.
+I recommend looking for one that is double-sided.
 This means each side is a different finish.
 Often one side is white and the other is metallic.

 This gives you options in case you want to play with warmer or cooler tones.

 You can also experiment before committing to buying a reflector.
 A simple white piece of poster board will do the trick!